AuthMe/AuthMeReloaded/docs/permission_nodes.md

 - **authme.admin.setspawn** – Administrator command to set the AuthMe spawn.
 - **authme.admin.spawn** – Administrator command to teleport to the AuthMe spawn.
 - **authme.admin.switchantibot** – Administrator command to toggle the AntiBot protection status.
+- **authme.admin.totpdisable** – Administrator command to disable the two-factor auth of a user.
+- **authme.admin.totpviewstatus** – Administrator command to see whether a player has enabled two-factor authentication.
 - **authme.admin.unregister** – Administrator command to unregister an existing user.
 - **authme.admin.updatemessages** – Permission to use the update messages command.
 - **authme.allowchatbeforelogin** – Permission to send chat messages before being logged in.